clairelee/Altarena/iterations/iter4-2.md

 * As a director, I want to be able to click a link to see the resume of an artist, so I can easily see details about the artist.
 * As a director, I want to be able to search SUBSTRINGS of my notes, so I can see details about a specific query.
 * As a director, I want to be able to be able to search notes/profiles by instrument, so I can find a specific artist that can play a certain instrument.
+* As a director, I want an autocomplete feature for a name when I make a new note, so I can easiliy associate a note with a certain name that is already in the database.